1950 East Pakistan riots: Dhaka District

-In February 1950, Sukumar Sen, the Chief Secretary of West Bengal, had travelled to Dhaka to hold the Chief Secretary level dialogue with his East Bengal counterpart Aziz Ahmed.
-On 10 February, at around 10 A.M., when the talks were in progress, a Muslim woman in blood-stained clothes was paraded in the Secretariat building.
+In February 1950, Sukumar Sen, the Chief Secretary of West Bengal, had travelled to Dhaka to hold a Chief Secretary-level dialogue with his East Bengal counterpart Aziz Ahmed.
+On 10 February, at around 10:00 am, when the talks were in progress, a Muslim woman in bloodstained clothes was paraded in the Secretariat building.
 It was alleged that she had been raped in Kolkata.
 The Secretariat employees immediately struck work and started a procession shouting anti-Hindu slogans.
 As they progressed towards Nawabpur, many others joined the procession, which ended at Victoria Park.
-At 12 noon, a rally was held at the park where the speakers, some of the employees of the Secretariat, made fierce anti-Hindu speeches.
-At around 1 P.M., as soon as the rally broke, the crowd began to loot Hindu shops and houses and set them on fire.
-The Hindus were killed wherever they were found.
+At 12:00 noon, a rally was held at the park where the speakers, some of the employees of the Secretariat, made fierce anti-Hindu speeches.
+At around 1:00 pm, as soon as the rally broke, the crowd began to loot Hindu shops and houses and set them on fire.
+Hindus were killed wherever they were found.
 By the evening, 90% of Hindu shops in Dhaka were looted, and many burnt.
-The Hindu jewellery shops were looted in the presence of police officers.
-An estimated 50,000 Hindus were displaced in seven hours of murder, loot, and arson.
-According to the PTI reports, the worst affected areas were Banagram and Makims Lane.
-Most of the houses in the two predominantly Hindu localities were completely looted, many completely burnt down and places of worship desecrated.
-Tajuddin Ahmed, who travelled in the different parts of Dhaka between 1 pm to 6 pm acknowledged the destruction and loss inflicted upon the Hindus by the Muslims in the localities of Nawabpur, Sadarghat, Patuatuli, Islampur, Digbazar, English Road, Bangshal and Chowk Bazaar.
-On the afternoon of 12 February, 60 India-bound Hindu passengers were attacked at the Kurmitola airport.
-All the non-Muslim passengers arriving at the Tejgaon airport were stabbed.
+Hindu jewellery shops were looted in the presence of police officers.
+An estimated 50,000 Hindus were displaced in seven hours of murder, looting, and arson.
+According to PTI reports, the worst affected areas were Banagram and Makims Lane.
+Most of the houses in the two predominantly Hindu localities were completely looted, many completely burnt down, and places of worship desecrated.
+Tajuddin Ahmed, who travelled in different parts of Dhaka between 1:00 pm and 6:00 pm, acknowledged the destruction and loss inflicted on Hindus by Muslims in the localities of Nawabpur, Sadarghat, Patuatuli, Islampur, Digbazar, English Road, Bangshal, and Chowk Bazaar.
+On the afternoon of 12 February, 60 India-bound Hindu passengers were attacked at Kurmitola airport.
+All non-Muslim passengers arriving at Tejgaon Airport were stabbed.
 Three days after the massacre started in Dhaka, the villages of Vikrampur and Lohajang were attacked.
-On 15 February, the Simulia market was set on fire, and the Hindu shops were looted.
-Between 15 February and 1 March, there were 15 instances of stabbing on Hindus reported from Dighali and Lohajang.
-On 28 February, the Dighali market was burnt down; the Hindu shops were gutted.
-In Parulla village under Kaliganj police station, all the Hindu houses were looted.
-All the Hindu houses in the villages of Khsawala, Gazaria, Karar Char, Char Sindur, Palas and Sadhar Char were looted.
+On 15 February, the Simulia market was set on fire, and Hindu shops were looted.
+Between 15 February and 1 March, there were 15 stabbings of Hindus reported from Dighali and Lohajang.
+On 28 February, the Dighali market was burnt down; Hindu shops were gutted.
+In Parulla village under the Kaliganj police station, all Hindu houses were looted.
+All Hindu houses in the villages of Khsawala, Gazaria, Karar Char, Char Sindur, Palas, and Sadhar Char were looted.
 According to Indian government sources, the bodies of 200 Hindu victims were cremated in the first two days of violence.
 They also claimed that 50,000 out of Dhaka's 80,000 Hindus had to flee their homes during the attacks.
-On 24 February 1950, the U.S. ambassador to India wrote to the U.S. Secretary of State that between 600 and 1,000 Hindus were killed and thousands injured in Dhaka area.
+On 24 February 1950, the US ambassador to India wrote to the US Secretary of State that between 600 and 1,000 Hindus were killed and thousands injured in the Dhaka area.